XDevGitHub/Medorite_OS/README.md

 # Medorite_OS-1.2
-Warning Medorite_OS is in it's prototype phase so it is barely functional we are working hard to upload new realeses. please let us know if thare is any issues.If for any reason you want the code you may acsess it in my repl.it acount: alexanderdorman
+Warning Medorite_OS is in it's prototype phase so it is barely functional we are working hard to upload new realeses. please let us know if thare is any issues.Meorite OS Version 2.0 is in the works the public beta is avalibale in the downloads But please note that  thare are stiil a lot of isues to fix but it should be realessed August 1st